eth-educators/ethstaker-guides/monitoring.md

 # Guide on how to do monitoring for an Ethereum validator

-Monitoring your system resources is an important task for any system administrator using any kind of machine whether you are a professional managing a large data center or simply someone tinkering at home.
+Monitoring your system resources is an important task for any system administrator managing any kind of machine whether you are a professional managing a large data center or simply someone tinkering at home.

 This guide is meant for people with no or little experience in monitoring.
 It will show you step by step how to do monitoring on your machine by giving you the instructions to install and configure all the tools needed.
 It will assume you are using a modern linux distribution with systemd and APT (like Ubuntu 20.04) on a modern x86 CPU (Intel, AMD).